-There are three ways you can pay your plan premium.
+There are three ways you can pay your plan premium in Utah, and four ways you can pay your plan premium in Idaho.

 Option 1: Paying by check

 If you pay by check, you will receive a monthly billing statement.
 Checks should be made out to SelectHealth Medicare, not to CMS or HHS, and mailed to the following address: